 Accessing Your easyMail Account

-Once the user has been created and service enabled, you will be able to access your account almost immediately.
-To check your messages through webmail, please visit the following:
+Once the user has been created and service enabled, you will be able to access your account almost immediately through the webmail interface.
+We currently offer two webmail interfaces you can use:

 NOTE: When an easyMail account is initially created, webmail will only have an Inbox and a Junk folder.
 The easyMail system uses the IMAP protocol and IMAP itself only mandates the creation of an Inbox.
 We additionally create a Junk folder so we have somewhere to store junk messages before users log in for the first time.
 The expectation is that users will create whatever other folders need to be there.
 This is usually a transparent process for users, as the mail client they may have set up easyMail on connects for the first time and automatically creates whatever folders it needs to match it’s preferred schema.

 If you are looking to set up your easyMail account on third-party devices such as your Android / iPhone or e-mail clients like Outlook / Thunderbird, you will need the following information: